Choosing the Best Fonts for Dental and Medical Websites

 While this website design has asymmetrical components, the viewer is immediately attracted to the bold tagline and the hand-written script that further supports the tagline.

-Screenshot of a website to show example of mixing a bold font with script font
+screenshot of a website to show example of mixing a bold font with script font

 Pairing Bold and Slim Weights